-As the health and wellness landscape is evolving in 2026, Intermittent Fasting (IF) is one of the most exciting diet strategies discussed for weight loss.
-This practice is followed from ancient era, and in vadic Indian Texts its benefits are mentioned in ancient books such as Charak Sanhita, Shrushrut Sanhita and The principles of Langhana, Also as per Indian culture Ekadashi (One day fast) and Nirjala Ekadashi (Fasting without eating and even drinking no or a very low water) are being followed by people on specific religious days on routinely.
+As the health and wellness world is rapidly evolving now a days, Intermittent Fasting (IF) is one of the most exciting diet strategies which are popularly discussed for weight loss since long.
+This practice is followed since ancient time, and in thousands of years old Vadic Indian Texts, its benefits are mentioned including Charak Sanhita, Shrushrut Sanhita and The principles of Langhana, Also as per Indian culture Ekadashi (a day fast) and Nirjala Ekadashi (Fasting without eating and even drinking no or a very low water) are being followed by many Indian people with a touch of religion, a restricted diet is followed on routine basis as a part of lifestyle.

 Lets know What is Intermittent Fasting?